sfoteini/phonocardiogram-heart-sound-analysis/README.md

 │   └── training-f/
 │       └── 📜 235 files
-├── functions/                                              # contains all functions of the project │   ├── HOS_features_analysis.m
+├── functions/                                              # contains all functions of the project │   └── 📜 functions of the project
-│   ├── HOS_features_extraction.m
-│   ├── merge_HOS_features.m
-│   └── plotIMF.m
 ├── lib/                                                    # contains the HOSA toolbox │   └── hosa/
 │       └── 📜 functions of the HOSA toolbox